Global Leadership

 Problem

 Agriculture, forestry and other land uses are responsible for about a quarter of all anthropogenic carbon emissions.1 Coffee, as one of the world’s most widely consumed beverages and a highly exported agricultural commodity, contributes meaningfully to global GHG emissions.
 It's safe to assume that emissions from coffee production have grown steadily as both demand and supply have risen over the past decades.
 GHG emissions at the farm level are contributed by farm management practices, such as fertilizer use, and through deforestation and other land use conversion.
-While on the whole coffee production clearly adds carbon to the atmosphere, some coffee production systems—in particular intercropped agroforestry systems—can contribute to both climate change mitigation and adaptation efforts by sequestering carbon and increasing landscape resiliency.
+With adoption of key technologies, coffee production systems can be designed to reduce GHG emissions.
+Adoption of higher-yielding varieties can contribute to both climate change mitigation and adaptation efforts.

 Solution

-The climate crisis demands the near-total transformation of global systems, and coffee agriculture is no exception.
-In order to meet rising coffee demand without increasing the GHG emissions within coffee management systems or through deforestation, coffee production systems must be radically transformed over the next 10-30 years in favor of more productive varieties that thrive in agroforestry systems and soil health.
-This level of transformation is not possible without technological innovation.
+The climate crisis demands the transformation of coffee agriculture systems.
+In order to meet rising coffee demand without increasing the GHG emissions within coffee management systems or through deforestation, technological innovation must be harnessed to transform coffee production systems in favor of more productive varieties.

 Resource